rcprcp/SyncPermissions/README.md

 - Reads repository names from an input file
 - Fetches all current Zendesk organizations with 'current_customer' tag
 - Retrieves Quay.io team permissions for each organization
-- Creates missing repository permissions in Quay.io for specified teams
+- Manages repository permissions in Quay.io (add or remove) for specified teams
+- Supports dry-run mode for testing changes
 - Provides detailed logging of all operations

 ## Prerequisites